-The threshold conditions state that the resources of a firm must be adequate in the opinion of the appropriate regulator in relation to the regulated activities that the firm seeks to carry on or carries on.
+The threshold conditions state that the resources of a firm must be adequate in the opinion of the FSA in relation to the regulated activities that the firm seeks to carry on or carries on.
 In addition, a firm is required to maintain 'adequate financial resources'.
-A home finance lender/administrator should have adequate capital and funding in order to be able to meet these requirements.
+A mortgage lender/administrator should have adequate capital and funding in order to be able to meet these requirements.

-In addition, the FCA and the PRA are required to identify the main risks to their statutory objectives.
+In addition, the FSA operating framework requires us to identify the main risks to our statutory objectives.
 In assessing firm-specific risks we are required to assess the risks arising from the financial failure of a firm (due to business risks from the external environment, or control risks arising from the firm itself) which might affect both the market and individual customers.
-The specific FCA objectives that are potentially impacted are those relating to market confidence and consumer protection.
+The specific FSA objectives that are potentially impacted are those relating to market confidence and consumer protection.

-Details provided in this Section on Capital are drawn from the appropriate provisions of MIPRU 4 (Capital Resources)
+Details provided in this Section on Capital are drawn from the appropriate provisions of MIPRU 3 (Professional indemnity insurance)